--:--

 What is OAuth?

-OAuth is an open standard that defines an authorization flow between systems.
-Applications/webs can obtain tokens to authorize access to user resources from other systems that the application/web needs without knowing the user’s password.
-Instead of requiring third-party applications to store user login credentials, OAuth allows users to grant permissions directly, and the application only receives an access token that represents that access permission.
+OAuth is an open standard for authorization between systems.
+It lets an application obtain a token to access a user’s resources from another system without ever knowing the user’s password.
+Instead of forcing third-party apps to store login credentials, OAuth lets users grant access directly, and the app receives an access token that represents that permission.

 What is OAuth used for?